 In addition to EMX's Carlin Trend royalty properties, the Company has royalty property interests elsewhere in the western U.S., as well as in Turkey, Serbia, Haiti, Sweden, Australia, Slovakia, and Peru.
-A second Nevada gold royalty acquired in Q1 is the Afgan 1% NSR on a property hosting a historic resource in the prolific Battle Mountain-Eureka Trend.
-In Turkey, the Balya lead-zinc-silver royalty property, which resulted from early EMX prospect generation success, continued to undergo small scale underground development during the quarter.
-EMX's portfolio in Serbia represents a combination of organically generated royalties complemented by a key royalty purchase that covers Reservoir Minerals Inc.'s Cukaru Peki copper-gold discovery.
-In Haiti, all of EMX's interests have now been converted to NSR royalty interests.
+In Turkey, the Balya lead-zinc-silver royalty property continued to undergo small scale underground development during the quarter, and the Akarca and Sisorta projects were partnered and added to the royalty property portfolio.
+EMX's portfolio in Serbia represents a combination of organically generated royalties complemented by a key royalty purchase that covers the Cukaru Peki copper-gold discovery.
+In Haiti, all of EMX's interests have been converted to NSR royalty interests.